marten-seemann/base-drafts/draft-ietf-quic-recovery.md

 * Retransmittable packets are those that contain at least one retransmittable frame.

-* Crypto handshake data is sent in CRYPTO frames, and uses the reliability machinery of QUIC underneath.
+* Crypto handshake data is sent in CRYPTO_HS frames, and uses the reliability machinery of QUIC underneath.

 * ACK frames contain acknowledgment information.
 ACK frames contain one or more